gzito/galaga/README.md

 b) The demo-attract sequence is blocked in but is not functional past the initial reveal.

 c) The gameplay is still incomplete and there could be issues, but the basic behaviours are there.
-c.1) The regular attack stages work pretty well.
+c.1) The regular attack stages work pretty well, though the attack algorithm needs some refinement.
 c.2) The challenging stages greater than the 3rd must be implemented ; Dragonfly, Satellite and Enterprise need to be put in
 c.3) The bees are quite complete.
 The butterflies and bosses movement patterns could use a bit of tuning.
-c.4) The attack algorithm needs some refinement
-c.5) the 1 and 2 player support should be complete, though I've not completely tested it.
+c.4) the 1 and 2 player support should be complete, though I've not completely tested it.
-c.6) Capture / rescue sequence is complete.
+c.5) Capture / rescue sequence is complete.
-c.7) Transforms enemies (Scorpion, Bosconian, Galaxian) needs to be implemented.
+c.6) Transforms enemies (Scorpion, Bosconian, Galaxian) needs to be implemented.
-c.8) The on-screen scoring is implemented and quite functional
+c.7) The on-screen scoring is implemented and quite functional

 d) The post-game flow with high-score taking, etc. is complete or quite complete.